 Story

 At a glacier research station brought to a standstill, climate scientist Sasha is sent to investigate the strange behavior of newly drilled ice cores.
 What she uncovers buried in the ice isn’t just ancient data—but fragments of her own repressed past.
-UNDER THE ICE is a hypnotic descent into personal and planetary memory.

 Director's Notes